The Adolphustown-Fredericksburgh Heritage Society

-Individuals interested in the history of the township met on a number of occasions commencing in the fall of 1987.
+In the fall of 1987, local residents interested in the history of the area met to form the South Fredericksburgh Heritage Committee.
 No minutes were taken during these early meetings.
 A wide range of options was discussed.
 Persons such as Dorothy Duncan from the Ontario Historical Society and Jane Foster from Lennox and Addington County Museum and Archives offered suggestions as to the objectives to be considered.

 By the fall of 1989 the South Fredericksburgh Heritage Committee was an affiliate of the Ontario Historical Society and registered as a Not-for-Profit Organization.

 Fund raising activities included an auction sale and many pie socials.
 The Committee was fortunate to have also received financial assistance from the municipality.
 Later, the sale of various publications provided funds for the on-going projects.

 Books were published, photos of houses and buildings in the township were taken, old photos were collected, and cemetery stones were photographed and transcribed.
 Lists of marriages, births and deaths were compiled and abandoned burial sites were cleared.